 This video, produced by the Colorado Department of Transportation, will show you how to properly and safely navigate through roundabouts.

-Increased Safety: Because of their configuration, roundabouts substantially reduce the most sereve type of crashes, t-bone crashes and head on crashes, that tend to result in serious injuries or loss of life.
+Increased Safety: Because of their configuration, roundabouts substantially reduce the most severe type of crashes, T-bone and head-on collisions, that tend to result in serious injuries or loss of life.

-Slower Speeds: Roundabouts slow traffic down, promoting lower speeds and traffic claming.
+Slower Speeds: Roundabouts slow traffic down, promoting lower speeds and traffic calming.

-Reduced Emissions: Roundabouts also have an environmental benefit by reducing fuel consuption and greenhouse emissions.
-Starts, stops and idling at traditional traffic signal intersections cause vehicles to emit pollutants.
-However, drivers navigating a roundabout are only required to stop when there is conflicting traffic reducing pollutants being emitted.
+Reduced Emissions: Roundabouts also have an environmental benefit by reducing fuel consumption and greenhouse emissions.
+Starts, stops, and idling at traditional traffic signal intersections cause vehicles to emit pollutants.
+However, drivers navigating a roundabout are only required to prevent when there is conflicting traffic reducing pollutants being emitted.

 Reduced Delay: Because vehicles can keep moving, roundabouts can reduce commute time and frustration associated with traffic signals.

-Relialibility: Unlike traffic signals, roundabouts do not need electricity to function, so they are not susceptible to power outages or other equipment issues.
+Reliability: Unlike traffic signals, roundabouts do not need electricity, so they are not susceptible to power outages or other equipment issues.

 Roundabouts Driving Tips

 Traveling through a roundabout may be confusing and intimidating for some road users.
-There is a learning curve and it is important to be patient and respectful of others who may be unfamiliar with the roundabout.
+There is a learning curve, and being patient and respectful of others unfamiliar with the roundabout is important.
 Here are a few tips for users on how to navigate a roundabout:

 When approaching the roundabout, slow down.
-Be aware of bicyclist and pedestrians and pay attention to crosswalks and signage.
+Be aware of bicyclists and pedestrians, and pay attention to crosswalks and signage.

 When entering the roundabout, always yield to vehicles already circulating in the roundabout.

-When a safe gap is traffic is available, merge into the roundabout.
+When a safe gap in traffic is available, merge into the roundabout.

-When traveling in the roundabout, avoid lane changes and passing other vehicle when there are multiple lanes.
+When traveling in the roundabout, avoid lane changes and passing other vehicles when there are multiple lanes.
 Pay attention to signage and merging vehicles.